Anyolite/anyolite/README.md

 ```
 manually to install the shard without using the crystal shards program.

+If you want to use other options for Anyolite, you can set `ANYOLITE_CONFIG_PATH` to the filename of a config file,
+which allows for changing multiple options when installing the shard.
+Possible options are:

+* `ANYOLITE_BUILDPATH` - The relative directory in which Anyolite will be built
+* `ANYOLITE_MRUBY_FORK` - The web address of the mruby repository
+* `ANYOLITE_MRUBY_DIR` - The relative directory mruby will be installed in
+* `ANYOLITE_MRUBY_CONFIG_PATH` - The config file which is used for building mruby
+* `ANYOLITE_COMPILER` - The C compiler used for building Anyolite

 # How to use

 Imagine a Crystal class for a really bad RPG: